mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 So, legacy code that involves node_ids needs to be aware of whether it is manipulating "original" NetworkX node_ids or "internal" RustworkX node_ids used during MarkovChain() calculations.
-This is relatively straight-forward - you just need to know which kind of node_id you need and perhaps convert from one kind to the other.
+This is relatively straightforward - you just need to know which kind of node_id you need and perhaps convert from one kind to the other.

 Edges and edge_ids are more challenging, because you need to determine whether the "edge" in your